cunningham-code/site-scarf/README.md

 </browserconfig>
 ```

-Pretty clear too, this just lets you pin a website to your homescreen with Edge.
+Pretty clear too, this just lets you pin a website to your homescreen with Microsoft Edge (for the two people on your site who actually use it).

 ------

 ### (4) And now, the images.

-Open your photo editor of your choice, and replace all of the files in the folder.
+Open your photo editor of your choice and replace all of the files in the folder.

 android-chrome-192x192.png